Piezoceramic disk at the heart of the transducer

 Our strength is our flexibility

 One of our strengths is our flexibility.
-Thanks to our in-house production of matching material, stranded wires and potting compound, we are able to configure our transducers flexibly and extensively according to your customer requirements.
-We are happy to adapt any of our standard transducers to your individual requirements and environmental conditions with various housings, different contacting and optional additional equipment.
+By producing adjustment material, strands, and casting compound in-house, we are able to configure our transducers flexibly and comprehensively according to your customer requirements.
+We are happy to adapt each of our standard transducers to your individual requirements and environmental conditions with different housings, a wide variety of contacts, and optional additional equipment.
 Talk to us!
-Together we create the perfect transducer for your application.
+Together, we will create the perfect transducer for your application.